TungLinhh/Deeplearning-Project/README.md

 The model checkpoints  are stored in the following google drive file which contains 6 files for 6 models You can download the model checkpoint file from [this link](https://drive.google.com/drive/folders/1bStB5XpMiF0uwCB2WM7IkjHLEFZVGm74?usp=drive_link).
-After downloading, place the file in the `./checkpoints/` directory, or adjust the path in the `--checkpoint` argument in `infer.py` to the correct path.
+After downloading, place the file in the `./checkpoints/` directory, it is recommended to keep the models in different files to seperate them

 You can run the following command to test on the image at your working directory
 ```
-python3 infer.py --image_path path_to_image/image.jpeg --checkpoint checkpoints/model.pth
+python infer.py --text "text here" --model_path "path_to_model" --tokenizer_path "path_to_tokenizer" --embedding_matrix_path "path_to_embedding_matrix" --model_type cnn
 ```